-I recently had this discussion in a writers group I attend once a month.
+I recently had this discussion.
 I critiqued an interesting piece of work but found it littered with adverbs.
 The vast majority of them ending in -ly, as they so often do.

 Ly adverbs, of course, are among the most worthless ones.
 There was some resistance in the group to the idea that the use of ly words constituted lazy writing, but after some thought, I think it may have dawned on them that I was right.
 At least, I'd like to think so.

 So what's my problem with adverbs that end in -ly?
 Why are they so wrong?
 I used to use them myself-often, until my editor tore them from my manuscript, kicking and screaming.
 Consider this example.

 "Meet me behind the house in five minutes," John whispered quietly."